Tourism in Indonesia: National parks

-Bogor Botanical Gardens established in 1817, and Cibodas Botanical Gardens established in 1862, are two among the oldest botanical gardens in Asia.
-With rich collections of tropical plants, these gardens are the centre of botanical research as well as tourism attraction since the colonial era.
+Bogor Botanical Gardens, established in 1817, and Cibodas Botanical Gardens, established in 1862, are among the oldest botanical gardens in Asia.
+With collections of tropical plants, these gardens have been centres for botanical research as well as tourist attractions since the colonial era.

-There are 50 national parks in Indonesia, of which six are World Heritage listed.
-The largest national parks in Sumatra are the 9500 km2 Gunung Leuser National Park, the 13750 km2 Kerinci Seblat National Park and the 3568 km2 Bukit Barisan Selatan National Park, all three recognised as Tropical Rainforest Heritage of Sumatra on the UNESCO World Heritage list.
-Other national parks on the list are Lorentz National Park in Papua, Komodo National Park in the Lesser Sunda Islands, and Ujung Kulon National Park in the west of Java.
+Indonesia has 50 national parks, of which six are listed as United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage sites.
+The largest national parks in Sumatra are the 9500 km2 Gunung Leuser National Park, the 13750 km2 Kerinci Seblat National Park and the 3568 km2 Bukit Barisan Selatan National Park.
+All of these parts are recognised as Tropical Rainforest Heritage of Sumatra on the World Heritage list.
+Other national parks on this list are Lorentz National Park in Papua, Komodo National Park in the Lesser Sunda Islands, and Ujung Kulon National Park in the west of Java.

-To be noticed, different national parks offer different biodiversity, as the natural habitat in Indonesia is divided into two areas by the Wallace line.
-The Wallacea biogeographical distinction means the western part of Indonesia (Sumatra, Java, Kalimantan) have the same flora and fauna characteristics as the Asian continent, whilst the remaining eastern part of Indonesia has similarity with the Australian continent.
+Notably, different national parks feature different biodiversity because Indonesia's natural habitat is divided into two areas by the Wallace line.
+The Wallacea biogeographical distinction implies that the western part of Indonesia (Sumatra, Java and Kalimantan) has the same flora and fauna characteristics as Asia, while the eastern part of Indonesia has similarities with Australia.